ALIs

 Where the first line shows:

-• the percentage of measurements (42,95%) relative to the number of measurements of the reference property (CPU_OP_CYCLES_ALL)
+• The percentage of measurements (42,95%) relative to the number of measurements of the reference property (property with maximal measurements/occurrences over time)

-• and the percentage of affected cores.
-The formula is: 100*SUM(a1 ... an)/(t*c) where a is the number of cores which were measured at one timestamp, n the number of measurements of the property, t the number of cores assigned to the job and c the number of measurements of the reference property (CPU_OP_CYCLES_ALL)
+• The percentage of affected cores.
+The formula is: 100*SUM(a1 ... an)/(t*c) where a is the number of cores which were measured at one timestamp, n the number of measurements of the property, t the number of cores assigned to the whole job and c the number of measurements of the reference property

 • Hovering with the mouse along the timeline brings up a little overlay window which shows the distribution of the severities for the selected Property at a certain point in time.

-• Clicking the back button in the top left corner switches back to the job list view.
+• Clicking the Up button in the top left corner switches back to the job list view.

 • Double clicking a line switches to the data view.